 G) Scale as agreed upon by surveyor and client.

-H) Location and elevation of benchmarks at or near the survey shall be shown, and the datum noted.
+H) Location and elevation of any reference benchmarks or site benchmarks at or near the survey shall be shown, and the datum noted.

 I) Legend for all symbols and abbreviations used on the plat.

 J) If elevation points are to be shown, such elevations shall be shown to the nearest one-hundredth of a foot on hard surfaces and to the nearest tenth of a foot elsewhere, unless requested otherwise by the client.